Getting a pool means the whole family’s in for some fun in the sun. But you probably also want to make sure that you know how to keep everyone safe.

 Particularly ideal for above-ground pools or if you’d rather not screw something into your pool wall is a floating sensor.
 This type of pool alarm floats on the surface of the water like a buoy and can detect when a pet or child enters the pool.
 Also, a floating pool safety alarm is easily portable, if you want to take it along on vacation.

-- BLUETOOTH BASED - Use the lifebuoy App to control and configure your lifebuoy Alarm.
-You can control the alarm state, change the length of...
+- Bluetooth App: Use the lifebuoy App to control and configure your lifebuoy Alarm.
+You can control the alarm state, change the length of the...

-- LIFEBUOY EVERYWHERE - Use with almost every type of pool, spa and garden pond.
-Suitable for constructed or temporary pools, Jacuzzis and...
+- LIFEBUOY Everywhere: Use with almost every type of pool, spa and garden pond.
+Lifebuoy was designed with portability in mind.
+Light and...

 Other safety gear to consider getting for your pool area

 These pool security products create a barrier that can help people out of the pool when it’s not in use.

 Pool fences are essential for keeping loved ones, as well as neighborhood kids and animals, out of your pool.
 According to the American Academy of Pediatrics, a pool fence is the most effective and proven way to prevent young children from drowning.

 Pool fences are available in both permanent and portable options.
 Look for a fence that’s at least four feet high and surrounds the pool on all four sides.
 For pool security, the fence shouldn’t be climbable, and vertical slats should be less than 4 inches apart.
 Any pool latch should be at least 54 inches from the ground, so small kids can’t open them on their own, and the gate should be self-closing and self-latching, so it’s not accidentally left ajar, recommends the AAP.